brian-stinar/d3-graph-theory/README.md

 I would like to handle directed graphs, and different weights.
 There are many, many cool graph theory algorithms that would be fun to implement in JavaScript.

 I love graph theory, and D3 is probably the coolest JavaScript library I've used.
 I'd like to continue to expand d3-graph-theory, but I have to pay by billz.
 Luckily, I have a customer that has a great need for something like this, and has agreed to allow me to open source my work (provided I can partition it off well from their main code base.)
 I am an independent software developer, hustling for customers.
 If you like this library, and want to PAY me to expand it, please get in touch with me.
+This is what I do for a job.

 ##References
 [D3] (http://d3js.org/) - The Coolest JavaScript Library Ever